Recipe Scaler

 Rounding strategy

-For bread and pizza dough, hydration is important.
-If a dough is 65 percent hydration, scaling is safe because flour and water increase together.
-Still, flour absorbs moisture differently by brand, so treat the scaled water as a guide and reserve a small portion to add only if needed.
+For bread and pizza dough, hydration percentage is critical.
+If a dough formula specifies 65 percent hydration, scaling is safe because flour and water increase together proportionally.
+However, flour absorbs moisture differently by brand, season, and protein level, so the final dough feel and windowpane test matter more than the math.
+For artisan bread bakers, search Google for baker percentage hydration scaling guide to learn how professional bakers maintain consistent dough properties across batch sizes.

 Spices and leavening

-Spices, salts, and aromatics often do not need perfect linear scaling.
-When scaling up, taste tends to saturate slightly.
-A good rule is to scale spices linearly up to about 1.5x to 2x, then add gradually while tasting.
-For scaling down, keep minimum thresholds so flavors do not disappear.
+Spices, salts, and aromatics often do not need perfect linear scaling because flavor perception is not purely additive.
+When scaling up, taste can saturate or become harsh if spices are doubled exactly.
+A good rule of thumb is to scale spices linearly up to about 1.5x to 2x, then add gradually while tasting the dish during the final stages of cooking.

 Equipment and time

-Scaling changes volume, which changes heat flow.
-Larger soups take longer to reach a simmer.
-Larger roasts need more time to cook through, but not in direct proportion to weight.
-If you double a stew, you might add 20 to 40 percent extra time, not 100 percent.
-For oven dishes, start checking earlier than you think when scaling down.
+Scaling changes the total volume of food, which in turn changes heat flow dynamics.
+A larger pot of soup takes longer to reach a simmer.
+A larger roast needs more time to cook through, but not in direct proportion to weight.
+As a general guideline, if you double a stew you might add 20 to 40 percent extra cooking time rather than 100 percent.
+Always use a thermometer to check doneness rather than relying on time alone.

 Worked examples